Graham Greene Film Review Competition

 The Graham Greene Film Review Competition is open is open to anyone aged 18 or over at the time of entry.
 The closing date for submissions is 5:00 pm (UK time) on 1 June 2020.
 To enter the Competition, entrants must submit a review of a film (documentary or otherwise) with a run time of at least 80 minutes.
 The word limit for submissions is 1000 words.
 International entries are welcome.

-The winner of the Competition will be announced in June 2020 and the winning entry published in The Manchester Review.
+The winner of the Competition will be announced during June 2020 and the winning entry published in The Manchester Review.
 The winning entry will also be showcased at the 22nd annual Graham Greene International Festival, held in Graham Greene’s native town of Berkhamsted from Thursday 1st– Sunday 4th October 2020.
 Full submission details and Competition rules, along with advice from this year’s three judges, are available below.

 First Place: £500